KevinCox9600/burnt-out-at-brown/README.md

    for the given semester you selected in `constants.py`.
 Repeat steps 2 and 4 for any additional semesters you wish to update.

-## How it works
+## How it works (technical description)

-The scrape-cab.py file logs into CAB to scrape a list of courses offered this semester (spring '22) at Brown and their corresponding data (course number, department, name, time, and professor), and formats the data as a json. scrape-cr.py then reads through the json that scrape-cab.py outputted.
-For each course in the json, scrape-cr.py goes to thecriticalreview.com for that page and scrapes additional data (the critical review link, the course and professor ratings, the average and max time commitment, the number of respondents, class size, and additional unpublished info). scrape-cr.py creates two json files from this aggregated data: (1) class_objs.json, which is a dictionary from course code to a list of course reviews (and corresponding data) for that course, and (2) prof_objs.json, which is a dictionary from the professor to the list of course reviews (and corresponding data) for courses they have taught.
-These two jsons allow for front-end manipulation of the data, such as sorting courses or professors by least workload.
-Currently, we do not use prof_objs.json.
+The `scrape-cab.py` file uses CAB's API to get a list of courses offered a given semester at Brown and their corresponding data (course number, department, name, time, and professor), and formats the data as a json. `scrape-cr.py` then reads through the json that `scrape-cab.py` outputted.
+For each course in the json, `scrape-cr.py` goes to thecriticalreview.com for that page and scrapes additional data (the critical review link, the course and professor ratings, the average and max time commitment, the number of respondents, class size, and additional unpublished info). `scrape-cr.py` creates two json files from this aggregated data: (1) `class_objs.json`, which is a dictionary from course code to a list of course reviews (and corresponding data) for that course, and (2) `prof_objs.json`, which is a dictionary from the professor to the list of course reviews (and corresponding data) for courses they have taught.
+These two jsons will be compiled to allow for front-end manipulation of the data, such as sorting courses or professors by least workload.
+Currently, we do not use `prof_objs.json`.

-Lastly, the data is compiled with compile_data.py, which aggregates the data into a form which our front end expects.
+Lastly, the data is compiled with `compile_data.py`, which aggregates the data into a form which our front end expects and into the `burnt-out-app/src/data` folder where the front end resides.